halafi/dotfiles/README.md

 # dotfiles

-Update: currently migrating to VSCODE + VIM plugin as I got tired of maintaining Neovim running properly with all the plugins.
+Update: currently migrating to VSCODE + VIM plugin as I got tired of maintaining Neovim running properly.
 Also since I could never really got rid of doing certain things in VSCode such as debugging, jupyter notebooks, etc.

+At the moment removed LSP config as I prefer to have Neovim as stable text editor rather than IDE.

 My dotfiles for Neovim, tmux, fish and everything configurable.
-Setup for web development (React with TypeScript), Go, Lua and Rust on macOS Monterey.
+Setup for web development (React with TypeScript), Go, Lua and Rust on macOS Monterey (LSP config no longer maintained).
 Managed with [Dotbot](https://github.com/anishathalye/dotbot).

 ## Terminal